Obsidian-StudiosInc/entrance/README.md

 ## Known Issues
 - Odd login issue with multiple displays, login fails from one but works from the other.
 [Issue #1](https://github.com/Obsidian-StudiosInc/entrance/issues/1)
-- Crash/Does not work on log out [Issue #2](https://github.com/Obsidian-StudiosInc/entrance/issues/2)

 ## About
 Entrance is alive and working again for logging into X sessions!
 The